Skip to main content

 There aren’t any specific foods to avoid with Trulicity, but you should follow a diabetes diet

-Trulicity (dulaglutide) is a brand-name once-weekly subcutaneous injection that is approved by the FDA for Type 2 diabetes mellitus.
+Trulicity (dulaglutide) is a brand-name once-weekly subcutaneous injection that is approved by the FDA for the treatment of Type 2 diabetes mellitus.
 Many medications and supplements are affected by the foods we eat.
-In this article, we’ll explore how diet affects Trulicity and Type 2 diabetes.
+In this article, we’ll explore how diet affects people with Type 2 diabetes who also take Trulicity.

 RELATED: What is Trulicity? | Type 2 diabetes treatments

 Trulicity works to control high blood sugar in people with Type 2 diabetes in several ways.
-It activates glucagon-like peptide 1 receptors (or GLP-1 receptor agonists).
+It activates glucagon-like peptide 1 receptors, and so is also referred to as a GLP-1 receptor agonist.
 By activating this receptor, it has effects on increasing insulin secretion, decreasing glucagon secretion, and delaying stomach emptying.

 There is no data showing that specific foods interact with Trulicity.
 However, there are types of food that should be avoided in Type 2 diabetes, which Trulicity is designed to treat.
 Let’s discuss some of these foods below.